Psykotikism/Mutant_Tanks/README.md

 		// 0: OFF
 		// 1: ON
 		"Hypno Claw-Rock"				"0"

+		// The mode of the Super Tank's hypno ability.
+		// 0: Hypnotized survivors hurt themselves.
+		// 1: Hypnotized survivors can hurt their teammates.
+		"Hypno Mode"					"0"

 		// The Super Tank has 1 out of this many chances to freeze survivors.
 		// Minimum: 1